Samuelsotogit/Startup/conflictText.md

 Hello World!
 We are going to create an amazing product!
+It will be unique.